ludus-leonis/FreeBeeGee/docs/DOCS.md

 ## User Documentation

 * The [Readme](../README.md) gives you an overview what FreeBeeGee can do.
 So does the [FreeBeeGee Homepage](https://freebeegee.org/).
-* Press the `h` key after joining a table to open the online help with a primer how to use FreeBeeGee as well as a list of hotkeys.
+* Press the `h` key after joining a room to open the online help with a primer how to use FreeBeeGee as well as a list of hotkeys.
 * The [Roadmap](roadmap.md) contains information about what features might come next.

 ## Admin Documentation